 Recommend approval of revisions to Chapter 78 of the Municipal Code; this chapter contains various regulations that govern the operation of transient merchants within Des Moines.
-The proposed revisions would prohibit retail food and merchandise sales within the city from any vehicle, trailer, tent, or temporary structure or from any temporary location or place, with the exception of: permitted premises with Certificates of Occupancy; yard sales; licensed use of right-of-way; street use permit; licensed peddlers; parks (with Park and Recreation Board approval); food vendor carts in downtown zoning districts (C-3, C-3R, and D-R); raw fruits and vegetables; Christmas trees (during November and December); at emergency and disaster sites with City approval; and licensed transient merchants.
+The proposed revisions would prohibit retail food and merchandise sales within the city from any vehicle, trailer, tent, or temporary structure or from any temporary location or place, with the exception of: permitted premises with Certificates of Occupancy; yard sales; licensed use of right-of-way; street use permit; licensed peddlers; parks (with Park and Recreation Board approval); food vendor carts in downtown zoning districts (C-3, C-3A, C-3B, C-3R, and D-R); raw fruits and vegetables; Christmas trees (during November and December); at emergency and disaster sites with City approval; and licensed transient merchants.

 Under the new regulations, all transient merchants would be required to obtain a license from the City Clerk.
-In order to obtain the license, they would be required to provide proof of an Iowa retailer sales tax permit.
-The transient merchant license would be valid for a maximum of three days at a cost of \$50.
+In order to obtain the license, they would be required to provide proof of an Iowa retailer sales tax permit and food establishment license (if applicable).
+The transient merchant license would be valid for a maximum of three consecutive days at a cost of \$50.
 At least 10 days must elapse between the times when a parcel is used for the operation of a transient merchant license.